jacky-labs-26/kinga-ethical-blocker/README.md

 What doesn't matter is being called without asking for it.

 Block with context.
 Decide with clarity.
 Stay in control.
-Your phone should protect your peace, not disturb it.
+Your phone should protect your peace not disturb it.

 ## Personal note